HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-2 EM Spectrum.md

 Imagine you’re outside on a sunny day:

 - **HF waves are like the glow of a sunset**—long, soft, and able to bend around obstacles.
-Just like sunset light wraps around buildings and trees, **HF waves can bend over mountains and bounce off the atmosphere** to travel incredible distances.
+Just like sunset light wraps around buildings and trees, **HF waves can bend over mountains and reflect off the atmosphere** to travel incredible distances.
 - **VHF waves are like a flashlight beam**—they move in straight lines and can pass through some obstacles, but they don’t bend as much.
 If something large is in the way (like a hill or building), the signal gets blocked.
 - **UHF waves are like a laser pointer**—very short, direct, and easily blocked unless they reflect off something. **These waves work great in cities, bouncing off walls and buildings, but they don’t travel as far as VHF or HF.**